usc-isi-i2/mydig-webservice/conjunctive_query_doc.md

 - `_order-by`: a set of fields specifies fields to use as sort criteria, with modifiers such as `name$desc` or `name$asc`
 - `_format`: specifies how to format the query results, the possible values are `json` to produce an array of JSON objects, `jsonlines` to produce a sequence of JSON lines, one object per line
 - `_verbosity`: specifies how much data for each KG object to return, the possible values are `minimal` to return a compact representation, stripping provenance and returning the `value` attribute, `full` to return the original format of the KN object
-- `_statistics`: specifies whether to return statistics about the query execution, like in elastic search, possible values are `no` to return no statistics so that the payload contains only the KG objects, `yes` returns time to execute, etc like in elastic search (this option is ignored if the format is other than JSON.
+- `_statistics`: specifies whether to return statistics about the query execution,returns time to execute, etc like in elastic search (this option is ignored if the format is other than JSON.
+Now there are three levels of verbosity `minimal` , `full` and `es`.
+`minimal` - returns minified version of response with just values `full` - returns the doc from the es without statistics `es` - returns the complete response from es without alteration

 The query also would do a nested filter which would be of the format - `field_name.nested_field`: searches on the nested_field attribute of the field_name in the KG.